Official: Trump team overruled 25 security clearance denials

 Newbold said that when she returned to work in February, she was cut out of the security clearance process and removed from a supervisory responsibility.

-Cummings' memo doesn't identify the officials on Newbold's list.
 The committee has previously singled out Flynn, Porter and Kushner as it sought records from the White House about how their clearances were handled.

 Flynn maintained his clearance even after the White House learned he lied to the FBI about his conversations with Russia's ambassador and that he was under federal investigation by the Justice Department for his previous foreign work.